Skip to Main Content

 Below are examples of sources that can be used for research for course assignments.
 Always check with your professor if you have questions!

 Databases: These are authoritative resources that index citations or full-text availability of articles, often in PDF format, on a wide variety of subjects.
-You can go directly to Primo to search most MCTC Library databases!.
+You can go directly to search MCTC Library databases!.
 Databases can also provide access to specific formats and information content such as photographs, graphs, videos or audio files.
-The MCTC library subscribes to many databases, such as ProQuest, and provides access to EBSCOHost through the Kentucky Virtual Library.
+The MCTC library subscribes to many databases, such as EBSCOHost provided by the Kentucky Virtual Library.
 NOTE: Take notice of the TYPE of journal article you are looking at online!
 Some are scholarly, professional journals while others are written for the general population.
 A number of sources found in databases are REVIEWS or COMMENTARIES so make sure you are choosing the type of source that is best suited to your research assignment.

 Newspapers: These are available in the library in print and through backdates and online through our Newspaper Resources guide.